johnwcowan/r7rs-work/ContextsCowan.md

 zero or one values, and an Either (from the same SRFI) is also treated as a context which holds a value if it is a Right but no value if it is a Left.

+This SRFI contains no references to category theory.

+## Rationale

 This SRFI provides procedures which operate on containers generically.
 This is a different kind of polymorphism from that provided by object-oriented systems or generic functions in other Lisps.